 13. Enjoy hot apple cider

 Making your hot apple cider is a skill set that everyone needs to have!
-Even better if they’re apples that you picked from the local apple orchard on your hayride from the other day!
+It’s even better if they’re apples you picked from the local apple orchard on your hayride the other day!
 A pumpkin spice latte makes a fabulous fall drink as well.

 14. Go to a fall festival

-Hit up the local towns and go to as many fun fall festivals that you can.
+Hit up the local towns and attend as many fun fall festivals as possible.
 Don’t forget to try the funnel cake!
-Bonus if its pumpkin flavored!
+Bonus if it’s pumpkin flavored!

 15. Invite friends over and have a contest for the best chili

-What a hearty and delicious bucket list item to have!
-Spending time in the kitchen with family and loved ones is always memorable and fun!
-Try adding a DIY chili toppings bar for everyone to add in whatever they’d like.
-Here is my favorite low carb chili recipe.
-If you aren’t eating low carb, simply add beans to this recipe.
+What a hearty and delicious bucket list item to have a chili cook-off!
+Spending time with family and loved ones in the kitchen is always memorable and fun!
+Add a DIY chili toppings bar for everyone to add whatever they’d like.
+Here is my favorite low-carb chili recipe.
+If you aren’t eating low-carb, add beans to this recipe.

 16. Gather leaves and make leaf pictures